 If we don’t minimize deforestation, the results are going to be disastrous.
 A large number of animal and plant species will go extinct, the air will become unsuitable for breathing, greenhouse gas emissions will increase, the temperature will rise to several degrees, and much more.
 In short, the earth will no longer be a place for life to sustain.

-So, here are the 12 ways on how to stop deforestation.
+So, here are the 12 ways to stop deforestation.

 Develop a sense of care